 - Write about a time when experiencing something you didn’t want helped you to learn what you did want.

 - Write about a time when something went wrong, and this helped you to have more appreciation for when the same thing is going right.
-(For example, when sickness allowed you to appreciate your healthy body more or when something in your house broke down.)
+(For example, when sickness allowed you to appreciate your healthy body more or that time your car broke down.)

 - Write about something that you’ve always labelled as bad (i.e. cold weather), but you’ve discovered there’s value and meaning to the existence of this thing.